The keto diet has long been praised for accomplishing what many diets cannot.

-One of the more common gripes people have with the ketogenic diet are the headaches that often accompany the first few weeks of this low-carb, high fat diet, and other unpleasant symptoms commonly referred to as the keto flu.
+One of the more common gripes people have with the ketogenic diet is the headaches that often accompany the first few weeks of this low-carb, high-fat diet, and other unpleasant symptoms commonly referred to as the keto flu.

-While this can be an encumbrance, there are plenty of ways you can avoid the keto headache to ensure only smooth sailing on your keto journey.
+While this can be an encumbrance, there are plenty of ways you can avoid the keto headache to ensure only smooth sailing on your carbless journey.

 Carbohydrates are a normal part of most people’s everyday diet and our bodies and brains have learned to rely on these carbs as its primary source for fuel.
-So what happens when you transition to a fat-dominating, super low carb diet?
+So what happens when you transition to a diet very low in carbs and higher in fat?

-In a nutshell, this creates metabolic confusion, as your body is adapting to using ketones from fats for energy instead of carbs (a.k.a glucose).
+In a nutshell, this creates a bit of metabolic “confusion,” as your body is adapting to using ketones from fats for energy instead of carbs (a.k.a glucose).
 This initial “induction phase” typically leads to some unpleasant flu-like symptoms—hence the term “keto flu”—such as brain fog and headaches.

-Your body is going through a drastic metabolic shift and therefore experiencing physical withdrawal from the lack of carbs.
+Your body is going through a drastic metabolic shift and therefore experiencing physiological withdrawal from the lack of carbs.

 When you start restricting your carb intake while simultaneously increasing your fats, your body will burn through its last stores of glycogen.
 This leads to brain fog and lack of focus since your brain doesn’t know where to pull energy from.

-Cortisol is a stress hormone released by your adrenals to ensure you body has sufficient energy for survival.
+Cortisol is a stress hormone released by your adrenal glands to ensure your body has sufficient energy for survival.

 Having low blood sugar levels indicates to your brain to send a signal to the adrenals to release cortisol.
 Cortisol may then signal the liver to initiate a process known as gluconeogenesis to help convert amino acids into glucose for energetic purposes.